 My Financial Broker is a credit broker and not a lender.
 Warning: Late repayments can cause you serious money problems.
 For help, go to https://www.moneyhelper.org.uk/

 You may have heard before that your credit file is important and that “you should really check your credit score more often”, but why?
 What makes your credit score so important, and how does it affect you?
 We’ll lay it all out for you.

 A credit file is made up of all of the credit that you’ve taken out in the last six years.
-This includes information supplied by banks, building societies and even payday loan direct lenders such as ourselves.
+This includes information supplied by banks, building societies and even payday loan direct lenders.
 It demonstrates whether you’ve paid back your debts on time so that other creditors can decide how risky it is to lend you money.